JiMinitaur/udacity/ud036 (Programming Foundations with Python)/Lesson-3a/Readme.md

 ### Usage

 Simply run `movie_library.py`.
-It will process the data from `movies.json` and feed it `fresh_tomatoes.py`, which it turns will render the page and open it in a web browser.
+It will process the data from `movies.json` and feed it `fresh_tomatoes.py`, which in turn will render the page and open it in a web browser.